A mother’s passion, a history of progress

 The Education for All Handicapped Children Act (EAHCA), which would later be revamped as the Individuals with Disabilities Education Act (IDEA), was in its infancy.
 But Brehm, even in its early years, pioneered remarkable advances in how best to recognize individual differences and provide a holistic learning environment that fostered student success.

 Brehm visionaries continued to dream of better facilities and programs for more students.
 From 1996 to 2006, Brehm underwent major expansions, led by a strategic planning process open to all stakeholders.
-The plan resulted in the addition of two new academic buildings, a new girls’ dorm, a therapeutic and administrative building, and the expansion of existing dorms and academic buildings, and a new multi-purpose building with a dining hall, gym, cyber café, and stage.
+The plan resulted in the addition of two new academic buildings, a new girls’ dorm, a therapeutic and administrative building, the expansion of existing dorms and academic buildings, and a new multi-purpose building with a dining hall, gym, cyber café, and stage.